bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 version installed under ``bokehjs/node_modules``.

-Next, still in the ``bokehjs`` subdirectory, run the following command to install all of BokehJS' JavaScript dependencies:
+Next, still in the ``bokehjs`` subdirectory, run the following command to install all the JavaScript dependencies for BokehJS:

 .. code-block:: sh